Feryel-Ben-Rhaiem/privacybot/README.md

 ### TruLens Leaderboard Interface:
 This UI displays the TruLens dashboard showcasing the leaderboard of various query engine configurations.
-It highlights key metrics such as answer correctness, context relevance, groundedness, and answer relevance, providing a visual summary of the performance for each configuration.
+It highlights key metrics, providing a visual summary of the performance for each configuration.

 ![TruLens](https://github.com/Feryel-Ben-Rhaiem/privacybot/blob/main/files/TruLens-Dashboard.png)